chauhan246/csc340assignment4CRUD/README.md

 # csc340assignment4CRUD

-Create a database with the name 'crud-db'.
+Create a database with the name 'crud_song'.

 On Web Browser:
 http://localhost:8080/getAllFavSongs